 Today’s total driving time is approximately 1.5 hours.

 Today is a jam-packed day, we travel to the Kakheti region, famous not only for its wine but also its welcoming hospitality.
 Here we see the snowy Caucasus mountains and valleys come into view.
 First up is a visit to the 16th-century Gremi Architectural Complex, followed by a drive to Kvareli city and a stop at the famous Kindzmarauli winery, where you’ll enjoy a tasting of local wines and cheeses.
 For lunch, visit a local family in Gavazi for a taste of the rural life.
 Here you’ll get involved with the preparation of Mtsvadi, a special Georgian barbecue dish that generally uses garlic, black pepper and pomegranate juice in the maranating of the meat.
 All of the ingredients for this meal are sourced right here on the property – from the wine and grappa to the meat, vegetables and grain.
 Afterwards your hosts shows how sweet churchkhela (a nutty Georgian candy) is made, and you’re welcome to join in.
-Finally, visit a cellar for a taste of wine prepared traditionally in a kvevri (clay vessel), and help your host bake some bread.
+Next, visit a cellar for a taste of wine prepared traditionally in a kvevri (clay vessel), and help your host bake some bread.
+We make a final stop at Sighnaghi Market for a glimpse of traditional rural market life.
 The night is spent at a hotel in Sighnaghi (we should arrive at around 5 or 6 pm).

 The approximate time spent driving today is 4–5 hours.